How to Recruit Real Estate Agents in 2026: Proven Strategies for Brokerages

 Provide ongoing marketing and operational support

 Strong marketing and operational support allow agents to focus on selling, not scrambling.
 Design help, listing support, lead generation tools, and reliable tech systems reduce friction and burnout.
-High-performing agents stay where their business can scale without adding unnecessary stress.
+High-performing agents stay where their business can grow without adding unnecessary stress to their daily workflow.

 Build a culture of recognition and community

 Recognition matters more than most leaders realize.
 Celebrate wins publicly, spotlight agent successes on social channels, and create moments for the team to connect beyond transactions.
-When agents feel seen, appreciated, and part of something bigger, loyalty increases.
+When agents feel seen and appreciated, loyalty increases.
+When they feel invisible, they start taking calls from other brokerages.

 Support work-life balance and well-being